mavdol/capsule/ROADMAP.md

 # 📌 Roadmap

 This document tracks the development status of Capsule.
-We follow a "Release Early, Release Often" philosophy.

 > Note: Features marked as Planned are subject to change based on community feedback and real-world usage patterns.
-We prioritize what users actually need.

 ---